 Nothing is more difficult than the unexpected and tragic loss of a loved one.
-When someone you care about died as a result of the negligent or wrongful conduct of another, you deserve justice—and Salenger, Sack, Kimmel & Bavaro, LLP can help.
+If your family member died as a result of the negligent or wrongful conduct of another, you deserve justice—and Salenger, Sack, Kimmel & Bavaro can help.

-For nearly 40 years, our firm has helped families on Long Island, in New York City, and throughout the surrounding areas hold negligent parties accountable for the immense pain and suffering they cause.
-Our New York wrongful death attorneys understand that you are going through one of the most challenging times in your life, and they want to guide you through the legal process so that you can begin to heal.
-We offer completely free initial consultations and contingency fees, so you do not owe anything unless/until we recover a settlement or verdict on your behalf.
+For nearly 40 years, our firm has helped families on Long Island, in New York City, and throughout the state hold negligent parties accountable for the immense pain and suffering they cause.
+Our New York wrongful death attorneys understand that you are going through one of the most challenging times in your life, and we want to guide you through the legal process so that you can begin to heal.

 What Is Wrongful Death?

-Wrongful death cases often arise from the following accidents, factors, and traumatic events:
+Wrongful death lawsuits often arise from the following accidents, factors, and traumatic events:

 Who Can File a Wrongful Death Lawsuit in New York?